khaidox/Universal_Flasher/README.txt

 This is a rethinking of the flasher script by the 13DEVTEAM that was 99% executed by Jonas and tested by docnok63.
 The goal was to have one script to flash either a super.img build (typically for CN users) or a mostly fastbootd partitions flasher for non-CN owners.
 This new part is based on the revive_13 script by Venkat, so BIG shoutout to him.
 There were other minor text output error fixed.

-This explanation is clear and well-structured, but I can refine it for better readability and clarity:

----

- **Updated Flashing Guide**

  **1) Initial Fastboot Flashing**
 - More partitions are now flashed in fastboot to prevent bootloops caused by missing recovery/fastbootd.
 - If the build includes a `super.img`, it is flashed immediately after.